Stochastic star formation activity of galaxies within the first billion years probed by JWST: Stochastic star formation histories in

 where $\tau_{\text{main}}$ is the e-folding time of the exponential.\\

 Therefore, we have four free parameters, three ($\sigma$, $\alpha$ and $\tau_{\text{break}}$) from the stochastic component and one ($\tau_{\text{main}}$) from the smooth component, in addition to the length of the SFH that represents the age of the galaxy\footnote{In \cigale, the age of a galaxy is the time since the birth of its first star.}.
 For each combination of parameters, the module draws a given number of SFH (N$_{\rm SFH}$) using a random number generator.
-In Fig.~\ref{fig: SSFH}, we show examples of the modeled SFH for different parameter combinations.
+In Fig.~\ref{fig: SSFH}, we show examples of the modeled SFH for different parameter combinations, while fixing the age and $\rm \tau_{main}$ to 500 and 1000\,Myr, respectively.
 For an SFH dominated by the smooth component ($\sigma < 0.1$), the amplitudes of the fluctuations are small.
 The shape of the PSD characterizes the SFR fluctuations; small correlation times lead to a short burst-dominated SFH, while long times produce less variation.
 The power law index $\alpha$ produces a similar effect, increasing the slope leads to a smoother SFH with less fluctuations, as it puts more power into the long-term variations.
+The stochastic SFH module is public\footnote{\url{https://cigale.lam.fr/2025/10/06/version-2025-1/}.} as part of \texttt{CIGALE} version 2025.1.

-Similar descriptions have also been used in the literature to model the SFH of galaxies at high-redshift in physically-motivated approaches such as in \cite{Sun24} and \cite{KravtsovBelokurov24}, although in those studies the first term is associated to the mass accretion rate onto dark matter halos, so it is a mass-dependent function.
+Similar descriptions have also been used in the literature to model the SFH of galaxies at high redshift in physically-motivated approaches such as in \cite{Sun24} and \cite{KravtsovBelokurov24}, although in those studies the first term is associated with the mass accretion rate onto dark matter halos, so it is a mass-dependent function.
 Recently, \cite{Faisst24} used this approach to model the fluctuations of galaxy SFRs around the MS at a given stellar mass and redshift.
 Following their study, we fix $\alpha$ to 2 and $\tau_{break}$ to 150 Myr as these parameters are found difficult to constrain from the observations \citep[e.g.,][]{CaplarTacchella19}.
-We note that these values do not prevent from modelling galaxies in lulling or temporary quenching phases, as shown by \cite{Faisst24}.
+We note that these values do not prevent from modeling galaxies in lulling or temporary quenching phases, as shown by \cite{Faisst24}.
+This leaves two free parameters, $\sigma$ and $\rm \tau_{main}$, in addition to the galaxy age.

-\subsection{Test of the {\sc{stochasticSFH}} module}
+\subsection{Test of the {\sc{StochasticSFH}} module}